cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

    #. **Validate the suite.**

-      It is a good idea to check that our ``flow.cylc`` file does not have any configuration issues.
+      It is a good idea to check that our :cylc:conf:`flow.cylc` file does not have any configuration issues.

       Run `cylc validate` to check for any errors: